serverlessworkflow/specification/specification.md

 execution.
 For more information about timeouts and its use cases see the [Workflow Timeouts](#Workflow-Timeouts) section.

 The `error` property is used to define checked errors that can be explicitly handled during workflow execution.
-For more information about workflow error handling ....
-TODO - ADD LINK
+For more information about workflow error handling see [this section](#Defining-Errors).

 The `auth` property can be either an inline [auth](#Auth-Definition) definition array, or a URI reference to a resource containing an array of [auth](#Auth-Definition) definitions.